alexbfree/thesis/src/chapter-1.md

 <strong>Storyboarding Action Cards</strong>

 For the third workshop of Case Study Two, there was a need to explore interpersonal interactions between different parties in a service relationship, without getting caught up on details of interface layouts or software and hardware capabilities.
-A novel approach was developed consisting of the use of _storyboarding action cards_ [Figure 3.10](#figure-3.10) with participants to give them a vocabulary to map out interactions at a sociotechnical, functonal level.
+A novel approach was developed consisting of the use of _storyboarding action cards_ [[Figure 3.10](#figure-3.10)] with participants to give them a vocabulary to map out interactions at a sociotechnical, functonal level.
 These cards are documented in [ARI4.3](#ari-storyboarding) and this approach could be useful to others wishing to undertake participatory co-design work at the relationship or service design level.

 <strong>A Methodology for Qualitative Interviews that Explore a User's Personal Data</strong>

 For Case Study Two, an approach was designed that would allow a researcher to accompany an individual participant on a journey of exploration of their own personal data files, retrieved from companies using GDPR, and to carry out a guided 'deep dive' into that data, in order to reveal attitudes to revealed data storage and use practices.
 This approach is detailed in [3.4.2.2OLD](#3.4.2.2OLD), and focused on using privacy policy promises and GDPR access rights as a frame of reference from which to assess data response quality and usefulness.
 The methodology was successful, enabling the production of detailed insights which are presented in [Chapter 5](#chapter-5).
 The methodology was not designed with a view to it being used elsewhere, but in fact the author was engaged by Hestia.ai to replicate this methodology (with some expansion and tweaks) as co-leader of the digipower investigation, which aimed to take 15 high profile European politicians, civil servants and journalists through a similar journey of discovery.
-The digipower investigation took place in 2021 and was also able to apply the methodology very successfully, resulting in the publication of multiple research reports [[ARI7.2OLD](#ari-digipower-OLD)]].
+The digipower investigation took place in 2021 and was also able to apply the methodology very successfully, resulting in the publication of multiple research reports [[ARI7.2OLD](#ari-digipower-OLD)].

-A technological accompaniment to the Case Study Two methodology was originally developed by the author for use in the interviews, the _private data viewing monitor_ [[ARI3.1](#ari-monitor)], but this was not used for the study due to the infeasibility of face-to-face interviewing during the COVID-19 pandemic in 2020.
+A technological accompaniment to the Case Study Two methodology was originally developed by the author for use in the interviews, the _private data viewing monitor_ [[ARI3.1](#ari-monitor)], but this was not used for the Study due to the infeasibility of face-to-face interviewing during the COVID-19 pandemic in 2020.

 ### Best Practices and Design Guidelines for Systems and Processes involving Personal Data{#1.2.3}